IOTAplus/SMART-ENERGY-CONTROL/README.md

 # IOTA SMART HOME
-more on the <a href="https://github.com/IOTAplus/SMART-ENERGY-CONTROLL.wiki.git">WIKI!</a>
+Check also the <a href="https://github.com/IOTAplus/SMART-ENERGY-CONTROLL.wiki.git">WIKI!</a>
 ## SMART-ENERGY-CONTROLL -> ON AND OFF
 This is a solution how to save and read the energy consumption data of any AC device(with small changes also DC devices).